 The English Department at the University of Virginia now offers the option of a five-year BA/MA degree to suitably qualified English majors.
 Third-year students who wish to be considered for admission to this program should submit their application by May 18.
-Those students accepted into the program will take two graduate courses (5000 or 8000 level) in their final year of undergraduate study, including ENGL 8800 (Introduction to Research Methods) offered in the fall semester.
-In the following year, they will continue at the University as MA students, taking six additional graduate courses and making sure to fulfill the distribution requirements for the degree.
+Those students accepted into the program will take two graduate courses (5000 or 8000 level) in their final year of undergraduate study, and will attend the first session of ENGL 8800 (Introduction to Research Methods), offered in the fall semester.
+In the following year, they will continue at the University as MA students, formally taking the ENGL 8800 Introduction as well as six additional graduate courses, making sure to fulfill the distribution requirements for the degree.
 They must also complete a final exercise (critical thesis, pedagogical thesis, or oral exam) as well as fulfilling the foreign language requirement.
 Finally, to satisfy the 30-credit requirement set by the Graduate School of Arts & Sciences, they must register for three research credits (ENGL 8999) while preparing their thesis or oral examination under the supervision of the faculty.
 (For a fuller description of these requirements, visit the For Current Students page.)

 N.B.
 The credits for the two graduate courses taken in the undergraduate years cannot be counted toward the English major or toward the 120 credits required by the College of Arts and Sciences for the BA degree.